timskillman/Pi3C/README.md

 SharedCode   (Pi3C core and helper code)
-Resources    (Models, textures and sounds stored here) ThirdParty   (Windows only - not needed on the Pi, but keep if developing on a Windows machine as well) Projects     A place to put your projects and reference the Pi3C SharedCode
+Resources    (Models, textures and sounds stored here) ThirdParty   (Windows only - not needed on the Pi, but keep if developing on a Windows machine as well) MyProjects   A place to put your projects and reference the Pi3C SharedCode
 ~~~~

-<a name="projects">**Projects Folder**</a>
+<a name="projects">**Examples Folder**</a>

-The Projects folder contains all the examples to try out.
-You can also add your own folder in this one or one next to it for creating your own projects.
+The Examples folder contains all the examples to try out.

-So lets try out some examples!
+**So lets try out some examples!**

-Opening the Projects folder you will see several examples such as 'Castle Creator' and others.
+Opening the Examples folder you will see several examples such as 'Castle Creator' and others.
 Let's try out Castle Creator first and see how it works ...

 Open a terminal window (if already closed) and navigate to;

 ~~~~
-cd Pi3C/Projects/CastleCreator
+cd Pi3C/Examples/CastleCreator
 ~~~~

-Now enter
+Run the Castlre Creator by entering ...

 ~~~~
 ./CastleCreator